Cynthia Stone: Life and career

-Born in Peoria, Illinois, Stone was the daughter of banker John Boyd Stone and Dorothy Drayton.
+Born in Peoria, Illinois, Stone was the daughter of banker John Boyd Stone.
 She was a graduate of Foxcroft School in Middleburg, Virginia.

 Stone had a brief career in the 1950s and 1960s as a television actress.
 Though she mainly appeared in guest spots in various television series, she and then-husband Jack Lemmon appeared together in the short-lived series, Heaven for Betsy (1952).
 They had previously featured in another short-lived series, That Wonderful Guy (1949).

 Stone also appeared in Colgate commercials.

 Personal life and death

 On May 7, 1950, she married actor Jack Lemmon.
 The couple had a son, Christopher Boyd Lemmon, in 1954, an actor and an author, but divorced in 1956.
 She married Cliff Robertson in 1957.
-They had a daughter, Stephanie, in 1959, and also divorced in 1959.
+They had a daughter in 1959 and divorced the same year.
 In 1960, Stone married Robert MacDougal III.
-Stone's marriage to MacDougal lasted until she died.
+Stone's marriage to MacDougal lasted until her death.

 Stone founded a volunteer anti-drug program, Concern Unlimited, and she was past president and founder of the Coconut Grove Republican Women's Club.

 Stone died on December 25, 1988, aged 62.
-She was buried in a family plot in Springdale Cemetery in Peoria.